-- The 2022 WMP Guidelines should require utilities to explain how each of the reporting elements fit together and how their departments coordinate data collection amongst each other.
-The WSAB also recommends high resolution spatial detail for all GIS data reporting so that the WSD can assess the impact of the mitigation efforts. - 2.
-The 2022 WMP Guidelines should require improved reporting on modeling methods and assumptions, as outlined in these recommendations, so that the WSD and the public can verify the accuracy of these critical tools.
+- 1. The 2022 WMP Guidelines should require improved reporting on modeling methods and assumptions, as outlined in these recommendations, so that the WSD and the public can verify the accuracy of these critical tools.
 For example, the WSD may need the utilities to provide maps that visualize modeling outcomes and additional descriptions about how those outcomes resulted in the utilities' specific mitigation decisions.
-The WSAB provides a detailed outline with recommended reporting elements, an expanded list similar to PG&E 2021 WMP Revision Notice requirements for reporting modeling methods, assumptions, inputs, outputs, and decision-making. - 3.
-The 2022 WMP Guidelines should require improved reporting on modeling outcomes and how these outcomes affect decision-making.
-This includes more detail about the utilities' prioritization criteria and how risk modeling outputs are used to make decisions, including specific examples of how mitigation measures were prioritized based on these models.
+The WSAB provides a detailed outline with recommended reporting elements, an expanded list similar to PG&E 2021 WMP Revision Notice requirements for reporting modeling methods, assumptions, inputs, outputs, and decision-making. - 2.
+The 2022 WMP Guidelines should require improved reporting on modeling outcomes and how these outcomes affect decision-making. - 3.
+The 2022 WMP Guidelines should require more detail about the utilities' prioritization criteria and how risk modeling outputs are used to make decisions, including specific examples of how mitigation measures were prioritized based on these models.
 This should include, for example, how the utilities evaluate errors, such as line strikes, that occur during vegetation removal or repair and maintenance, and how these errors are factored into their risk assessment.